 A key feature of the design was that some of the professors were world-famous scientists whom all the participants knew immediately by reputation.
 They were instructed that they were not allowed to give the students ideas; they could only improve ideas that the students had already had.
 We soon discovered that when some famous person was dropping in to hear what one had to say, the participants worked incredibly hard and made rapid progress.
 They rarely limited themselves to two two-hour sessions per day, often working long into the night.

 Another design element turned out to be social contact.
 Between working sessions participants went for walks in the Alps with the famous visitors.
 Participants regularly came by the faculty apartment for drinks before dinner, and we asked each student apartment to invite each faculty couple to dinner once during the week.
 We also had after-dinner talks in which the visitors chatted informally about their latest ideas.
-And on Friday evening there was a farewell party to which everyone contributed food and drink.
-The impact of all this socializing on the students was enormous.
+On Friday evening there was a farewell party to which everyone contributed food and drink.
+The impact of all this socializing on the students cannot be over-estimated.
 They were mixing freely and chatting informally with heroes.
 Getting comfortable with heroes is a very good way to learn to be a colleague.

 A third design element was the mix of participants.
 We started in the first year with masters and PhD students from Basel.
-After success had bred confidence and visiting faculty had enjoyed the experience and spread the word, we advertised the workshop and invited graduate students and postdocs from all over Europe.
-They applied in increasing numbers, and some even came from North America.
-Having a mix of master’s students, PhD students, and postdocs gave different levels of experience in each of the discussion groups.
-The more experienced helped the less experienced, and those with better English helped those whose English was not yet fluent.
+After success had bred confidence and visiting faculty had enjoyed the experience and could spread the word, we advertised the workshop and invited graduate students and postdocs from Europe.
+They applied in increasing numbers, and even some North Americans took part.
+Having a mix of master’s students, PhD students, and postdocs meant that there were people with different levels of experience in each of the discussion groups.
+The more experienced helped the less experienced, and those with better English helped those who were less fluent.

-More than 600 participants have attended the Guarda workshops.
-They continue to be organized by Dieter Ebert and Sebastian Bonhoeffer (see http://www.evolution.unibas.ch/teaching/guarda/), and they have spawned similar experiences that continue each year in Vancouver, Paris and Lausanne.
-For many participants it has been a transformative experience, and the key element in those transformations is social contact with intellectual heroes in the context of a clearly defined task carried out in a supportive local community within which the heroes are by their presence and attention valuing one’s own ideas by contributing to their development and refinement.
+More than 1000 participants have attended the Guarda workshops.
+They continue to be organized by Dieter Ebert and Sebastian Bonhoeffer, and they have spawned similar experiences that continue each year in Vancouver, Paris and Lausanne.
+Several original research papers and at least one marriage have emerged from them.
+At least one student who had been thinking of giving up science was encouraged by the experience to remain in it, and her career has blossomed.
+One participant who took the workshop at the start of his PhD built on it to write a grant that funded his PhD work at the level of a successful faculty member.
+He is now a professor at the University of Zurich.
+For many participants it was a transformative experience.
+The key element in those transformations has been social contact with intellectual heroes in the context of a clearly defined task carried out in a supportive group within which the heroes are by their presence and attention valuing one’s own ideas by contributing to their development and refinement.

 Applying the principles

-And that leads me to a final comment on how to design learning structures.
+There is another important point about designing learning structures.
 The person who does the design must put enough of his or her own ideas into it that they are motivated to take ownership of it, feel proud of it, and stick with it long enough to get the kinks out and make it work.
 The structures I have described here are just one way to do it.
-I have presented them in the spirit of providing a few examples that appear to have worked and that suggest what might be general principles.
-There are a lot more structures out there waiting to be discovered.
+I have tried to provide a few examples that appear to have worked and that suggest what might be general principles.
+There are a many more structures out there waiting to be discovered.
 They are not hard to discover.
 All one has to do is decide that finding them is an issue that has priority.

 Why do I want to help my students become colleagues as fast as possible?
 Well, we each have only about 4-6 decades of mature rationality in which to create a valued life, and it goes by quickly.
 Value is not given to us.
 We create it by investing time, energy, and emotion into things we choose for ourselves.
 The sooner we start, and the more wisely we choose and invest, the more years we can have doing things that we value.
 I want my students to lead valued and valuable lives, and they cannot begin to do so until they learn to take risks, make choices, and live with consequences.

-How can the research culture of the great universities be shifted to give professors incentives to create such structures?
+Can the culture of the great research universities be shifted to give professors incentives to create such structures?
 One long-term answer is clear: people who have encountered such experiences as students recreate them as professors.
 That is a bootstrap operation with a generational time scale, and it works.
 The short-term answers are not so clear.
-University administrations do provide resources to develop innovative learning structures, and that helps.
-But the deeper issue is the power of the massive research enterprise, which has become a major funding source for both individuals and universities and the principal source of reward and recognition in science, to shape and distort motivations.
+University administrations do make resources to develop innovative learning structures available, and that helps.
+But the deeper issue is the social and economic power of the massive research enterprise, which has become a major funding source for both individuals and universities and the principal source of reward and recognition in science, to shape and even distort motivations.

 It is curious that while more and more graduate schools are teaching graduate students how to be effective teaching assistants, few of them discuss how they can later become creative in their teaching as professors.
 And it is striking – if not surprising – that teaching is a secondary priority for many professors at research universities (with commendable exceptions).
 Graduate schools train their students primarily for research, and professors focus on research and publication.
-Nevertheless creative research has always depended on effective training.
-It is to balance those curious and striking facts that I have reflected here – as a professor of science at a major research university – on what three decades of trying ways to teach better have taught me about how to teach and why teaching is important.
-These issues should be integrated into graduate study in general.
-Perhaps we need Nobel prizes for teaching; we need some way to tap into the ego-fulfilling drives of bright faculty minds and capture some of their energy for teaching as well as research.
+Nevertheless, creative research has always depended on effective training.
+It has been to balance those curious and striking facts that I have reflected here – as a professor of science at a major research university – on what 4+ decades of trying ways to teach better have taught me about how to teach and why teaching is important.
+We need the equivalent of Nobel prizes for teaching; that would tap into the ego-fulfilling drives of bright minds and capture some of their energy for teaching as well as research.

 Summary of principles